Struggling to get interviews?

 Organizational skills

-Being able to manage your time and priorities effectively is a valuable soft skill in any field, but especially in areas of work that involve logistics, administration, or tight deadlines.
+Being able to manage your time and priorities effectively is a valuable soft skill in any field, but especially in jobs that require:

 You’ll often see these keywords in a job description when organizational skills are a key requirement: